panigrc/SimpleCiShop/README.md

 The directory structure is mainly the CodeIgniter structure.
 There are a few things that are outside of that.

-/_css - I don't remember what it does

-/_img - I don't remember what it does

 /assets - Contains some javascript plugins like Fckeditor

 /images - Contains the images of the products